ConceptProto/DataQuest/docs/index.rst

 Lists
 #############
 months = [] - initialise a list
-months.append() - Adds to the end of the list len(months) - returns the length of the list month_slice = months[2:4] - give the list items 2 and 3, not 4.
+months.append('value') - Adds to the end of the list months = [1, "January", 2, "February"] - creating list with values months[0] - accessing values in list
+len(months) - returns the length of the list month_slice = months[2:4] - give the list items 2 and 3, not 4.
 split_list = g.split(",") - split the data in g into a list